rrasmo/rdfcli/README.md

   pred        # List all predicates of the current resource. ls [PRED]   # List outgoing predicates and objects.
-If a predicate is given, print the objects. fw PRED     # Follow outgoing predicate, go to the object. is [PRED]   # List incoming subjects and predicates.
+If a predicate is given, print the objects. fw PRED     # Follow outgoing predicate, go to the object. is [PRED]   # List incoming predicates and subjects.
 If a predicate is given, print the subjects. bw PRED     # Follow backwards incoming predicate, go to the subject. f           # Go forward in history b           # Go back in history